jacodetunde/Credit_Risk_Analysis/README.md

 - the balanced accuracy score is 0.65
 ![naive2.png](naive2.png)
 - The precision score for high risk is 0.01 while the precision score for low risk is 1.0.
 The recall score for high risk is 0.64 while low risk is 0.66

 2. SMOTE Oversampling model
 ![smote_bas.png](smote_bas.png)
+- The balance accuracy score for this model is 0.65
 ![smote_prf.png](smote_prf.png)
+- The precision score is 0.01 and 1.0 for high risk and low risk respectively.
+While the recall score is 0.64 and 0.66 for high risk and low risk respectively.
 ## Summary